 “The problem with thick hair?
 People don’t rinse enough, and shampoo particles can dry out and make your hair look like ” dandruff.”

-How often should you wash afro or coarse hair?
+How often should you wash Afro-textured hair?

-What happens if your hair isn’t washed?
+What happens if your hair isn’t washed often enough?

 The key point is that many people will scratch their scalp and itching can lead to a serious infection.
 A clean scalp is essential for healthy hair.
 Clogged or blocked follicles can prevent hair from growing well.
 Sometimes scalps can regulate themselves.